Sam-Blesswin/nature_marvels/readme.md

 a javaScript library used for sending email messages from Node.js applications.
 It provides an easy-to-use interface for creating and sending emails using various transport methods, such as SMTP, Sendmail,

+### express-rate-limit

+It helps limit the rate at which requests are made to a server

+### helmet

+is used for enhancing the security of web applications by setting various HTTP headers.

+### express-mongo-sanitize

+to sanitize user inputs and prevent NoSQL injection attacks when working with MongoDB

+### xss-clean

+is used for sanitizing user input to prevent cross-site scripting (XSS) attacks in web applications.

 ## CRUD : HTTP METHODS

 REST Methods